anudeep4007/vcloud-memory-audit/README.txt

 config.json:

-    This is where you enter your org details.
+    This is where you enter your org details and the RAM limit.
 Multiple orgs can be listed in json format